* All three major indexes on track to post weekly losses

 * Nvidia rises as revenue forecast tops estimates

-All three major indexes were on track to end lower for the week, with the S&P and the Dow on track to post weekly losses after eight straight weeks of gains.
+All three major indexes were on track to end lower for the week, with the S&P 500 and the Dow set to end lower for the first time in nine weeks.

-Seven of the 11 major S&P sectors were lower, with the healthcare index's 1.17 percent fall leading the decliners.
+Seven of the 11 major S&P sectors fell, with the energy index's 1.07 percent dip leading the decliners as oil prices fell.

-Shares of Nvidia were up 5.5 percent after the chipmaker's revenue forecast for the current quarter topped estimates.
+Nvidia jumped 6 percent and hit a record high after the chipmaker's revenue forecast for the current quarter topped estimates.